chengjianglong/ppaml-cp6/baseline_results/README.md

+# Sample scores on round-1-public

+Two sample non-probabilistic solutions to CP6 are available.
+The first is the implementation from McAuley's original paper; the second is a sample CRF implementation available in the `baseline\_crf\_scripts` directory of the CP6 git repository.

+Scores from McAuley's implementation are presented here; scores from the sample CRF implementation are in preparation.
+Once available, this page will be updated to reflect them.

-# McAuley's scores on round-1-public
+## McAuley's scores on round-1-public

 These are the results of running round-1-public through the implementation from McAuley's original paper.
 [His web page is here](http://cseweb.ucsd.edu/~jmcauley/), the relevant section is under "2012: Image labeling on a network: using social-network metadata for image classification."

-## Running PPAML on McAuley's code
+### Running PPAML on McAuley's code

 The file `ppaml-tweaks.patch` contains some random fixes I made to McAuley's code, mostly to clean up the parser so it would pass valgrind without complaining.
 I compiled and ran the code on OS X.